eProsima/Fast-DDS-docs/docs/fastdds/xtypes/discovery_matching.rst

 .. _DDS-XTypes specification: https://www.omg.org/spec/DDS-XTypes/1.3

-`DDS-XTypes specification`_ defines an internal mechanism to discover the remote data types at runtime and match depending on the extesible types compatibility rules configured using the :ref:`typeconsistencyenforcementqospolicy`.
+`DDS-XTypes specification`_ defines an internal mechanism to discover the remote data types at runtime and match depending on the extensible types compatibility rules configured using the :ref:`typeconsistencyenforcementqospolicy`.

 .. note::